Hate Plus Game Cover

 • “There's not so much on character development (the game is too short) but that's fine, that's not the point.”

 The graphics in the game are praised for their charming art style and clean interface, contributing positively to the overall presentation.
-While some find the artwork inconsistent and generic, the sepia-photo visuals add a layer of realism that enhances the storytelling.
-The inclusion of hyperlinks with character images and descriptions further enriches the visual experience.
+However, some users find the artwork inconsistent and generic, despite the inclusion of sepia-photo visuals that add realism.
+Overall, while the graphics enhance the storytelling experience, there is a desire for more diverse artwork akin to the previous installment.

 • “Aesthetically, it's pretty neat too.”